Payroll Solutions: Federal

 Author: Sara M. Wincek

 - Employers commonly outsource some or all payroll functions to a third party payroll company in order to be relieved of the responsibility of withholding income and employment taxes from employees' pay, and of reporting and remitting amounts withheld to federal, state, and local authorities, among other payroll tasks.
-There are many third party payroll companies to choose from that offer various types of services that meet employers' specific needs.
-Payroll/HR managers should carefully consider the advantages and disadvantages of outsourcing before deciding to do it.
+There are many types of third party payroll companies to choose from that offer various types of services that meet employers' specific needs.
+Payroll/HR managers should carefully consider the advantages and disadvantages of outsourcing before choosing to do so and before choosing a third party payroll company.
 See Outsourcing Payroll.

 - For employers that prefer to keep the payroll function in-house, the two main methods available include a manual system using simple calculators and timesheets, and automated payroll software developed by an outside company.
 Before deciding on an automated system, employers should explore not only the available software options, but also the many considerations and decisions that will be involved in choosing and implementing the right system for the organization.
 See In-House Automated Payroll Systems.